anthonymakela/anthonymakela.github.io/_posts/2017-04-09-Bayesian-Optimization.md

 process regression, and then uses an acquisition function defined from this surrogate to decide where to sample.

+In the case of hyperparameter tuning, the 'black-box function' generally consists of two steps:

+* Training a model
+* Computing a performance metric

+This black-box function takes values of hyperparameters as inputs, and returns a performance metric.
+The performance metric can be anything (f1-score, AUC-ROC, accuracy, etc.), and it can take into account penalties for undesirable features (training time, evaluation time, memory use, etc).

 ```python
 from bayes_opt import BayesianOptimization